SigNoz/signoz.io/docs/instrumentation/javascript.md

 - `^3.0.0`

-For Express instrumentation, you can use the [all-in-one auto-instrumentation](#using-the-all-in-one-auto-instrumentation-library) package to get started easily.
+For Fastify instrumentation, you can use the [all-in-one auto-instrumentation](#using-the-all-in-one-auto-instrumentation-library) package to get started easily.

 But if want to instrument only your Fastify module, you can do so.
 The instrumentation for fastify module depends on HTTP calls to also be instrumented.
 So you need to install and enable packages for both.